oncody/civ-board-game-2010/README.md

 - [ ] Teacher: learn a tech 1 for free - seems OP

 ### Start of Turn Phase
-* Advance first player token (skip this the first turn of the game)
+Advance first player token (skip this the first turn of the game)

+One at a time, each player can do as many of these actions as they want

 * Convert a scout to a new city
   * Starting city limit is 2
   * Cannot build a city on water